What We Do

 We attend events held by other wildlife organisations, offering activities for children and adults, bat talks and evening bat walks, as well as information and advice about bats and their roosts.
 We are always keen to give illustrated talks and bat walks to schools, scouts and guides as well as to adult groups such as the Scottish WRI, conservation clubs and organisations.

 For bat walks we have bat detectors, purchased with grants from Scottish Natural Heritage, to listen to the echolocation calls of bats.
 Bat walks are great fun and, who knows, we may find new species of bats and new roosts.

-Members undertake surveys on behalf of the Bat Conservation Trust or other organisations, in order to monitor the population status of various species of bats.
+Members undertake surveys on behalf of the Bat Conservation Trust or other organisations, in order to monitor the population status and trends of various species of bats.

 Where people are unhappy about having a bat roost in their house, we aim to reassure them and promote more understanding and, hopefully, tolerance.

 We have worked with other bat groups to check for hibernating bats in tunnels and mines, although Dumfries and Galloway does not have many such sites.
 Hibernacula can be investigated during the day but surveys happen at dusk and dawn - or overnight.